JayaswalPrateek/MyCSnotesForME/Cpp.md

 	```

 # <mark style="background: #FFB86CA6;">OOPS</mark>
-- <mark style="background: #D2B3FFA6;">size of a object = size of data types only as functions don't occupy memory</mark>
+- <mark style="background: #D2B3FFA6;">size of a object = size of data types only as functions don't occupy any memory</mark>
-- class doesn't occupy space, object does.
+- class doesn't occupy any space, object does.
 Class is a blueprint
 - multiple objects have multiple copies of data members in the stack but all objects share the functions between them which are located in the code section
 - pointer to object in STACK
 	```cpp